 (Note: Following certificate issuance, a certificate may be revoked for reasons stated in Section 4.9.1.
 Therefore, relying parties should check the revocation status of all certificates that contain a CDP or OCSP pointer.)

-4.9.7.
-CRL Issuance Frequency
+4.9.7 CRL issuance frequency (if applicable)

 For the status of Subscriber Certificates: